 There are a few airlines that offer an overnight stopover or long layover flights.
 The two most popular free stopover airlines are Emirates that offers a stopover in Dubai and Wow that allows Iceland stopovers.
 If you are only booking stopover flights directly with an airline, your options are limited.

 I might even try to see if it would be cheaper if I switched and tried to visit Barcelona instead of Paris or Lisbon.
-As you can imagine, I could spend hours trying different combinations to try to find cheap stopover flights.
-There has got to be a better way to search flights with a stopover and I think I have found it in AirWander.
+As you can imagine, I could spend hours on flight booking websites trying different combinations to try to find cheap stopover flights.
+There has got to be a better way to search flights with a stopover and now I think I have found it in AirWander.

 What is AirWander?

 They took an 8-month South American backpacking trip and used stopovers to add additional countries to their trip and save money on flights.
 They became flight hacking experts using spreadsheets and guesswork which was time-consuming.

 Ela and Douglas knew the process to find the best stopover could not be perfected without machine learning or artificial intelligence and automating the process became their focus in life.
 That’s why they launched AirWander, a website that allows you to do a flight search with a stopover, in December 2016.

 Why I Like AirWander